crosswalk-project/crosswalk-website/documentation/Getting_Started/40-Run_on_Tizen.md

     The path to the xpk file must be absolute, otherwise the installer won't work.

-    The output from this command will look something like this:
+    The output from this command will end with something like this:

-        Application installed/updated with path '/installed1/dogabgfklbjobjkfdbokaedngjeepepj'
+        [0717/103509:INFO:package_installer.cc(171)] Installed application with id:
+        dogabgfklbjobjkfdbokaedngjeepepj to
+        /home/app/.config/xwalk-service/applications/dogabgfklbjobjkfdbokaedngjeepepj
+        successfully.

-    The long string at the end of the installation path (*dogabgfklbjobjkfdbokaedngjeepepj* here) is the **application ID**.
+    The long ID string (*dogabgfklbjobjkfdbokaedngjeepepj* here) is the **application ID**.
 This is important, as you'll need it to launch the application in the next step.

     If you need to uninstall the application, you can do this with: